 Top 5 Favorites To Win 2024 US Open Men’s Tournament

-Novak Djokovic in action ahead of the United Cup.
+Novak Djokovic in action ahead.

 The 2024 US Open will bring the curtain down to another breathtaking Grand Slam season.
 It’s been a record-setting year, from Jannik Sinner becoming the first Italian man to win the Australian Open, to Carlos Alcaraz becoming one of the quickest players to win four Grand Slams.